Grace-Amondi/myhospitali/README.md

     a) While you are logged into your account, go to the sidebar menu to the left of the page and press 'Medical Info'.

-    b) Healthnet will take you to the Healthnet Patients List page. that displays the patient's name, blood type, and allergy as well as an options column in a table.
+    b) My Hospitali will take you to the My Hospitali Patients List page. that displays the patient's name, blood type, and allergy as well as an options column in a table.